 The implications of this policy encourage colleges/ universities to diversify their academic and research programs relevant to the national, regional, and global needs, mainly to focus on scarce human resources, a highly significant role in the economic development of the country.
 Thus, JUCAVM strives to produce competent graduates with appropriate knowledge, skills, and attitudes in diverse fields of agriculture and veterinary medicine study; with diversified postgraduate programs (MSc / PhD, post-doctoral levels).
 As a college aspiring to be agricultural and veterinary medicine research college, 43 of postgraduate enrollment with a different delivery model will be ensured by 2030.
 On the other hand, JUCAVM will continue the undergraduate program's training emphasizing the country's scarce human resources.

-Ethiopian 2030 Pathway to prosperity: The Ten Years Perspective Development Plan focuses on agriculture, eco-tourism, and ICT, the college will play a vital role for human capital development in the area agriculture and veterinary medicine with scarce human power in the next ten years of the strategic plan.
+Ethiopian 2030 Pathway to prosperity: The Ten Years Perspective Development Plan focuses on agriculture, eco-tourism, and ICT, the college will play a vital role for human capital development in the area of agriculture and veterinary medicine with scarce human power in the next ten years of the strategic plan.
 For this reason, the college is ready to host and co-host the home-grown PhD programs in 7 different disciplines contributing to the priority areas.

 3.3.2 Agriculture & Rural Development and Climate Adaptability Policy